parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/legal-matters.md

 Many of us have some type of insurance whether that be house or home insurance or policies covering car, travel or funeral plans.
 You will need to inform some of your insurance companies if diagnosed with Parkinson’s disease.

 ### What should I do?

-There are several steps for you to go through once you have received a diagnosis of Parkinson’s:

-1. Contact relevant insurance companies (e.g., life, critical illness, driving and travel insurances), as having Parkinson’s can affect your policies.
-Your insurance may be invalid if you do not tell them.
-2. It may help to offer or to provide a relevant medical report.
-This allows the insurance company to have a better understanding of your situation.
-Your GP or specialist will be able to provide this report.
-3. Someone from the insurance company may want to talk with you.
-This may be to decide at what cost they are willing to provide insurance, or they may want you to change your policy or cancel it.
-You can contact Citizen’s Advice if you need help with insurance and legal matters.
-The Discrimination section below may be helpful if you feel that you are not being treated fairly by your insurance company due to your diagnosis of Parkinson’s.

 <div class="video-container">
 <iframe